Complexity=Anything: Singularity Probes: Complexity = Anything Revisited

 Turning to the outer integral, it is straightforward to see that if we choose the boundary times at the critical surface and the asymptotic boundary to be the same, \ie $t_\mt{crt}=t_\mt{R}$, the locally extremal surface corresponds to a constant time slice with ${dt}/{dr}=0$.
 Now determining the profile of the extremal surfaces with other choices of $t_\mt{crt}$ is more involved but it is clear that the trajectory of surfaces will move in both time and radius, \ie ${dt}/{dr}\ne 0$.
 However, since $f(r)>0$ everywhere along the radial integration, it is clear that introducing ${dt}/{dr}\ne 0$ reduces the value of the corresponding integral.
 That is, maximizing the outer integral over different values of $t_\mt{crt}$ chooses $t_\mt{crt}=t_\mt{R}$.
 Hence the maximal result for the outer integral and the full observable in eq.~\reef{Bigdog} is a constant, \viz

 Physically, it is easy to understand why the late-time linear growth disappears in this situation.
-Different from the typical case where the generalized volume of the wormhole region grows linearly at late times, the negative integrand (\ie $a(r)<0$) inside the critical radius terminates the growth of the wormhole.
+Different from the typical case where the generalized volume of the wormhole region grows linearly at late times, the negative part (\ie $a(r)<0$) inside the critical radius terminates the contribution coming from the growth of the wormhole to the integrand.
 Instead, the gravitational observable $\mC_{\rm{gen}}$ remains constant throughout the time evolution.